wso2/docs-apk/en/docs/create-api/create-and-attach-api-policies/model-based-round-robin/model-based-round-robin-via-rest-api.md

             weight: 1
 ```

-This policy does the round robin based on the given weights and in between the configured models.
+This policy uses round-robin routing based on weights among the configured models.

 !!! note
     To optimize the configuration process, APK presents a VS Code plugin designed to offer syntax highlighting and intelligent suggestions.
 This plugin simplifies the incorporation of rate limitations, new resources, and security configurations into your API.
 Adapt the contents of the APK Configuration file as needed.
 For further details, refer to the section on <a href="../../../../api-management-overview/apk-conf-lang-support" target="_blank">Enhance Configuration with APK Config Language Support</a>.